Herringbone Baby Quilt Pattern using 8 at a time HST Method

 Learn how to make a simple modern baby quilt.
-This Herringbone baby quilt pattern features a quick-to-piece 8 at a time half square triangle method.
+This Herringbone baby quilt pattern features a quick-to-piece 8-at-time half-square triangle method.

 I had to laugh because, YES, I have elephant fabric.
 My Safari Party fabric line had a print with rows of mama and baby elephants.
 I was so excited that I could use the print in the quilt.

-Simple Herringbone Quilt Pattern
+Quilt Pattern Details

 Baby Quilt Dimensions: 36″ x 54″